 Should we be saying farewell to seafood?

-While many of our favourite sushi rolls are fish-free, we have to admit that a sushi restaurant without fish just doesn’t have the same ring to it.
+While many of our favourite sushi recipes or sushi rolls are fish-free, we have to admit that a sushi restaurant without fish just doesn’t have the same ring to it.

 However, this doesn’t necessarily mean you should be avoiding eating fish altogether.
 Seafood is rich in nutrients, low in saturated fat and oozing with omega 3 and protein.
 The Australian Dietary Guidelines suggests adults consume two to three serves per week of seafood.